 The Recipe: Homemade Chicken Broth, Beef Broth and Veggie Stock

-Helpful hints: Makes approximately 14 cups broth.
+Helpful hints: Makes approximately 14-16 cups broth.
 Keep in mind the measurements do not have to be exact.
 I don’t measure the water, I just add it till it completely covers the chicken and is a few inches below the rim of the stock pot.
 Sometimes I use more or less carrots and celery depending on what I have on hand.
-To make beef broth, substitute chicken frame for 4 lbs beef ‘soup bones’.
-You can slow roast the beef bones (before adding to stock pot) in oven at 225 degrees for an hour and a half turning every 20 minutes for a richer flavor.
-Most butchers carry bones for broth making.
-My Whole Foods Market has them every Tuesday and Thursday when their grass fed beef arrives.
+Click here to learn to make beef broth.
 To make veggie broth follow the recipe below using 12 cups water and omit the bones.
 Instructions for making broth in crock pot below.
 Keep in mind most crock pots don’t hold as much water as a stock pot.

-- 1 chicken frame and giblets (from roasted or rotisserie chicken, if using a store bought rotisserie chicken ask butcher for giblets)
+- 1 chicken frame, leftover bones and giblets (from roasted or rotisserie chicken, if using a store bought rotisserie chicken ask butcher for giblets)

 - filtered water (enough to cover chicken with a few inches over the top)